pangzixiang/vertx-http-gateway/README.md

 }
 ```

-- Target service to use vertx-http-gateway-connector to connect with Gateway
+- Target service (Java) to use vertx-http-gateway-connector to connect with Gateway
 ```xml
 <dependency>
     <groupId>io.github.pangzixiang.whatsit</groupId>